Cellebration Wellness Center Announces Healthcare Team

 — Chief Executive Officer of Cellebration Tim Kopatich

-SAN DIEGO, CALIFORNIA, UNITED STATES, April 24, 2023/EINPresswire.com/ -- Cellebration Wellness, a leading stem cell wellness provider offering patients organic stem cell-based treatments for those seeking relief from autoimmune diseases, orthopedic injuries, rejuvenation, and aging concerns based in San Jose, Costa Rica is pleased to announce their new healthcare team members who will be working at the the center.
+SAN JOSE, COSTA RICA, April 24, 2023/EINPresswire.com/ -- Cellebration Wellness, a leading stem cell wellness provider offering patients organic stem cell-based treatments for those seeking relief from autoimmune diseases, orthopedic injuries, rejuvenation, and aging concerns based in San Jose, Costa Rica is pleased to announce their new healthcare team members who will be working at the the center.
 The healthcare facility will be having its grand opening April 27 from 5:30 p.m. to 7 p.m.
 CST at Avenida Escazu Commercial Center, San Jose, Costa Rica.

 The new employees of the center include: